arcus/education_modules/demystifying_apis/demystifying_apis.md

 version:  1.0.0
 current_version_description: Initial version
 module_type: standard
-docs_version: 3.0.0
+docs_version: 4.0.0
 language: en
 narrator: US English Female
 mode: Textbook
 title: Demystifying Application Programming Interfaces (APIs)
 comment:  Understand what an application programming interface (API) is and why APIs are useful!
 long_description: An application programming interface (API) can allow you to work more easily with data sources and technical tools.
-Learn more about what an API is, how to find out more about your API, and use cases for when using an API makes sense.
+Learn more about what an API is, read about use cases, and understand how interaction with APIs can take place.
 It's appropriate for brand new beginners.
 estimated_time_in_minutes: 30

 @pre_reqs